homer0/jimpex/README.md

 ##### Configurable services

-Since the version of Jimple that Jimpex uses under the hood is [`@homer0/jimple`](https://www.npmjs.com/package/@homer0/jimple), my custom "fork", you can also create "configureable providers":
+Since the version of Jimple that Jimpex uses under the hood is [`@homer0/jimple`](https://www.npmjs.com/package/@homer0/jimple), my custom "fork", you can also create "configurable providers":

 ```ts
 // src/my-service.js